Taking Vendor Relationship Management to The Next Level

 How can organizations worldwide build better vendor relationships?

 Most organizations choose vendors based on the cheapest option available.
 Organizations need to also look at other factors while choosing vendors.
 Three ways to improve vendor relationships are:

 Organizations can start becoming transparent on best practices and about the company’s goals.
 Some organizations invite vendors to meetings regularly for sharing company vision and remain inclusive of vendors.
 Good vendors appreciate being included and help organizations to scale up.

 2. Respect Contractual Obligations

 Both customers and vendors respect and adhere to contract terms and obligations.
 Organizations should respect the payment terms agreed.
 Some organizations do not pay bills on time and build a reputation.
 The best vendors stay away from such organizations and eventually the trust fades away within existing vendors.

 3. Vendor Qualification and Review

-Vendor performance is a key aspect for improving relationships.
-Best-in-class organizations are regular in reviewing performance of vendors and improving vendor accountability.
-This helps in continual improvement and also outlining vendor expectations.
+Vendor performance is a key aspect of improving relationships.
+Best-in-class organizations are regular in reviewing the performance of vendors and improving vendor accountability.
+This helps in continual improvement and also in outlining vendor expectations.